smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **Opt**: Use the <**Tab**> key to move the cursor to the line of a Step record and type an option number.
 Press <**Enter**> to perform the option function.
 - **Seq**: Sequence number controls the order in which steps are performed as part of a script.
 - **Label**: An optional label assigned to a step that becomes the target of a branching operation.
+- **CPT**: 'X' marks the spot where a Script Step is connected to a Screen Capture Application by storing the APP KEY value into the Step master record.
 - **Comments/String to send + F-Key**: A description of what each step in a script accomplishes.
 When <**F11**> is pressed, the list display rotates between Comments and the String to send data plust its Function key.

 #### Options